-buildings, then "each building is a separate work" "without regard to whether the buildings are 1 constructed pursuant to separate contracts or a single contract."
-But while the legislature 2 3 changed the specific result when multiple residential buildings are being constructed, it did so by adopting the same principle that liens are governed by the nature of the "separate work," not 4 5 by the existence of "separate contracts or a single contract."
-This strongly suggests the legislature did not intend a different concept to govern priorities as compared to perfection 6 7 requirements, and to impose a distinction based on "separate contracts or a single contract" for purposes of § 33-992(A) when that statute never even mentions the word "contract."
-8
+by the existence of "separate contracts or a single contract."
+This strongly suggests the legislature did not intend a different concept to govern priorities as compared to perfection requirements, and to impose a distinction based on "separate contracts or a single contract" for purposes of § 33-992(A) when that statute never even mentions the word "contract."

-9 There is no basis in the statute, as there was in California at the time of the Wylie10 dictum, to apply different priority dates for work under different contracts with the owner.
-Nor 11 is there any reason to conclude that Arizona would have adopted California's interpretation after 12 it specifically repealed that interpretation in 1932.
-To the contrary, the language and structure 13 of A.R.S. § 33-992(A) all imply there is a single priority date, which is the commencement of 14 "the labor," with the sole exception under A.R.S. § 33-992(E) for liens arising under a site 15 preparation contact that is separate from a contract for the construction of a building.
+There is no basis in the statute, as there was in California at the time of the Wylie dictum, to apply different priority dates for work under different contracts with the owner.
+Nor is there any reason to conclude that Arizona would have adopted California's interpretation after it specifically repealed that interpretation in 1932.
+To the contrary, the language and structure of A.R.S. § 33-992(A) all imply there is a single priority date, which is the commencement of "the labor," with the sole exception under A.R.S. § 33-992(E) for liens arising under a site preparation contact that is separate from a contract for the construction of a building.

-16 Of course, as noted above, it is entirely possible, on the facts, that multiple general 17 contracts exist because they define different works or improvements.
-But now that there has been a trial of those facts, and much of the evidence related to the nature of the work and 18 19 improvement on the Hotel Monroe, those facts conclusively establish that there was but one improvement underway from October, 2005, until Mortgages ceased funding and work stopped 20 21 in the summer of 2008.
-All of the general contractors - CASI, KGM and Summit - were 22 working on the same, single renovation project.
-Although it significantly evolved over time, 23 there was never more than a single species - the owner did not originally set out to develop a 24 Neanderthal and only later abandon that project to create a Homo Sapiens instead.
-And CASI's 25 initial asbestos abatement work was part of that same, single renovation project.
-The facts are clear there was no need for asbestos abatement, and none would have been undertaken, except 26 27 because of and as part of the renovation.
+Of course, as noted above, it is entirely possible, on the facts, that multiple general contracts exist because they define different works or improvements.
+But now that there has been a trial of those facts, and much of the evidence related to the nature of the work and improvement on the Hotel Monroe, those facts conclusively establish that there was but one improvement underway from October, 2005, until Mortgages ceased funding and work stopped in the summer of 2008.
+All of the general contractors - CASI, KGM and Summit - were working on the same, single renovation project.
+Although it significantly evolved over time, there was never more than a single species - the owner did not originally set out to develop a Neanderthal and only later abandon that project to create a Homo Sapiens instead.
+And CASI's initial asbestos abatement work was part of that same, single renovation project.
+The facts are clear there was no need for asbestos abatement, and none would have been undertaken, except because of and as part of the renovation.